 Nor is every employee well-suited to remote work.
 New employees may need weeks or months of working in your office to learn systems and absorb company culture.
 Other characteristics to look for in remote workers are a self-starting attitude, maturity, ability to communicate and collaborate, and a commitment to their work.

-For those jobs and employees who are suited to offsite work, you need to define expectations.
+For those jobs and employees who are suited to offsite work, you need to define expectations before hiring remote employees.
 Without clear expectations of the work to be accomplished, you cannot accurately judge whether that employee is successful.
 Think through these questions:

 - Does the employee need to come into the office once a week, or only for key meetings?